Josephine Oboh Macleod: Politics

 She is a United Kingdom politician and a member of The Scottish Conservative Party and a member of Black Tories who advocating the inclusion of more qualified black people in public positions such as parliament across the UK, especially in Scotland.

 She was the secretary to Scottish Conservative Friends Of Black, Asian and Minority Ethnic (SCBAME).

 Oboh-Macleod contested for councillorship election in Kirkintilloch East, North and Twechar in 2022 under Scottish Conservatives and Unionist Party.

 She is the first woman of African descent to contest as the Scottish Conservative and Unionist Party's councillorship candidate in East Dunbartonshire, Scotland, United Kingdom.

+In May 2025, Josephine was selected by the Scottish Conservative and Unionist Party as the MSP candidate for Glasgow Easterhouse and Springburn and also on the Glasgow Regional List in the 2026 Scottish Parliament election which she lost to Scottish National Party, Ivan McKee.

+She is an environmentalist and Ambassador for the Conservative Environment Network (CEN), Josephine has championed practical environmental policies.
+In 2026, she supported green innovation alongside fellow ambassadors at the CEN Ambassador Policy Away Day in Rickmansworth.

 Conservative Friends Of African Scotland

 In 2022, as the newly Appointed first chairperson of Conservatives Friends of Africa Scotland, UK (CFOAS), an organisation, led by members, seeking to develop a strong meaningful relationship between the Conservative Party, the African community in Scotland and Africa, she signed the Memorandum of understanding (MoU) between Conservative Friends of Africa, (the parent body) represented by Chairman Councillor Michael Gbadebo, and the affiliate Conservative Friends of Africa Scotland (CFofAS).

-Conservatives Friends of Africa Scotland held its first ever African exhibition 'Out And About Africa' in 2023, at the Scottish Conservatives Conference 2023 attended by the Prime Minister of the United Kingdom, Rishi Sunak.
+Conservatives Friends of Africa Scotland held its first ever African exhibition 'Out And About Africa' in 2023, at the Scottish Conservatives Conference 2023 attended by the prime minister of the United Kingdom, Rishi Sunak.
 The EXHIBITION's purpose was to encourage the integration of Africans into Scottish communities and participation in governance by way of recognizing the complexity of diversity.